b1tm4r/scripts/README.md

 *Python script*

-How to guess or break a password with only few characters.
+How to guess or break a password with only 6/10 digits.